Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** Needing something or someone for support.
 **Sentence:** Smallholder farmers are often dependent on government subsidies to survive.
 **Conversation:**
-A – How do farmers manage when prices drop?
+A – How do farmers manage when prices drop
 B – They are dependent on government aid in such cases.

 ---